UniqueNetwork/unique-chain/doc/hackusama_walk_through.md

 1. Install Polkadot{.js} extension if you don't have it already installed.
 Here are the links for [Chrome](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension/) extensions.
 2. Create an address
 3. Contact us at [Unique Network Telegram channel](https://t.me/joinchat/DPVt1RwN50Uic_Q9lFcg9A) in order to get some Unique token and some Re-Fungible tokens.
+Faucent is comming soon, we will update this instructions when it goes live.

 ### Smart Contracts Pallet